zalo/zalo.github.io/_posts/2019-2-12-inverse-kinematics.md

 At its core, the algorithm is very simple
 ```
-foreach joint in joints {
+foreach joint in jointsTipToBase {
   // Point the effector towards the goal
   directionToEffector = effector.position - joint.position;
   directionToGoal = goal.position - joint.position;